python-rope/ropemacs/README.rst

 Code-Assist
 -----------

+Ropemacs integrates with ``completion-at-point`` (``C-M-i`` by default).
+Called once, it will insert the common prefix.
+Called twice, it will pop up a buffer with all available completions.

 ``rope-code-assist`` command (``M-/`` by default) will let you select from a list of completions.
 If prefixed (``C-u M-/``), ropemacs inserts the common prefix, automatically.
 If a numeric argument is